Regeneration and renewal plans in Ferguslie and Broomlands

 The Ferguslie/Broomlands area is one of the eight areas covered by our Housing-led Renewal and Regeneration Programme.
 You can see a map showing which addresses are covered by the programme below:

 The Ferguslie and Broomlands area is centrally located, close to Paisley town centre, and very well connected with good access to services.
-The boundary approved for the Ferguslie/Broomlands area has a total of 239 properties, 141 of which are council-owned and the remaining 98 privately-owned.
 The area is a mixture of deck-access blocks and traditional tenement flats.

 The plans for the Ferguslie/Broomlands area include improvements to existing buildings, subject to owner agreement.
-This will make homes more energy-efficient and help keep fuel bills down.
+This will make homes more energy-efficient.
 This will in most cases include:

 There will also be improvements to outdoor and common areas such as closes, back courts, bin stores and recycling facilities.

 The area will also see two phases of new-build council housing.
-The first will be on the vacant land on Carbrook Street (we estimate this site could take 25 new affordable units).
+The first will be on the vacant land on Carbrook Street (this site will house 18 new affordable units).

 The second phase will be on the cleared site of the blocks at 1-7 and 10-16 West Campbell Street, and 2-8 Knox Street, which are due to be demolished.